Operation Pershing: Operation

 During April the 3rd Brigade completed a sweep of the An Lão Valley and then, extending the Pershing operational area north into the lower reaches of Quảng Ngãi Province, had air-assaulted into two areas the allies had not previously entered, the Sang Mountains and the Nuoc Dinh Valley.
 There, the brigade found caretaker units, ammunition and weapons caches and several sophisticated base camps, but failed to locate its major objective, the headquarters of the 3rd Division.
 As June opened, the 3rd Brigade raided the western fringes of the Pershing area and the lowlands along the South China Sea, but again the PAVN evaded and the brigade then flew off to the western highlands.
-By late June the 1st Cavalry Division had only four battalions to continue the hunt for the 3rd Division: two with Col. Donald V. Rattan's 1st Brigade north of the Lai Giang and two south of the river with Col. Fred E. Karhohs' 2nd Brigade, ensconced on the Phù Mỹ Plain.
+By late June the 1st Cavalry Division had only four battalions to continue the hunt for the 3rd Division: two with Col. Donald V. Rattan's 1st Brigade north of the Lại Giang and two south of the river with Col. Fred E. Karhohs' 2nd Brigade, ensconced on the Phù Mỹ Plain.
 Meanwhile, the number of PAVN troops was on the rise.
 During May, June and July-the opening months of the northern dry season, a steady stream of PAVN replacements flowed into Bình Định.
-Colonel Thu, the new 3rd Division commander, soon set his units into motion, with the 22nd Regiment resuming attacks north of the Lai Giang, the 2d Regiment maneuvering south of the river, and the 18th deploying still farther south for operations against the South Koreans.
+Colonel Thu, the new 3rd Division commander, soon set his units into motion, with the 22nd Regiment resuming attacks north of the Lại Giang, the 2d Regiment maneuvering south of the river, and the 18th deploying still farther south for operations against the South Koreans.
 As the 18th displaced south, in mid-August the 2nd Brigade happened upon a replacement group that had recently joined the regiment.
-The new troops, presumably still in training, were in a series of caves south of the Lai Giang and east of Highway 1 in the Mieu Mountains.
+The new troops, presumably still in training, were in a series of caves south of the Lại Giang and east of Highway 1 in the Mieu Mountains.
 After surrounding the caves, Karhohs' men killed 33 and captured another 41.
 Then the 1st Cavalry lost contact with the 18th Regiment.
 By this time the 3rd Brigade was back on the coast, and on 7 August, the new division commander General John J. Tolson sent Colonel McKenna's troops into the Song Re Valley in Quảng Ngãi Province, 20 km west of Ba To.
 Stretching some 40 km north to south, the narrow valley was laced with carefully cultivated rice paddies and well-fed livestock, but seemed devoid of people.
 McKenna advanced cautiously from Gia Vuc, leapfrogging battalions and establishing intermediate firebases.
 Although the troopers encountered no-one in the first two days, they had a feeling they were being watched.
-On the morning of 9 August, one cavalry company conducted an air assault onto three small hills, an objective called Landing Zone Pat, 15 km north of Gia Vuc.
+On the morning of 9 August, one cavalry company conducted an air assault onto three small hills, an objective called LZ Pat, 15 km north of Gia Vuc.
 As the last six Hueys lifted off, the PAVN opened fire with heavy machine guns.
 Bullets riddled all of the helicopters, bringing three to the ground, while the other three limped back to Gia Vuc.
 On the ground, the PAVN swarmed the lone company.
 One group, hidden at the base of the hill area, surged out of its trenches and bunkers, while another unit, hidden midway up the western slope of the valley, fired down on the isolated American soldiers.
 While the cavalry troopers sought cover and returned fire, their company commander, Capt.
 Raymond K. Bluhm, called in artillery and air strikes.
 They rained down quickly on the attackers, saving the American company from certain extinction.
 When the fight ended four hours later, a third of the company were casualties, 11 killed and 27 wounded, while only a few enemy dead and some weapons were found.
 The PAVN had vanished.
 Over the next several days McKenna's troops continued northward, but there was little evidence of the PAVN.
 When the operation finally ended on 21 August the Americans had learned little more about the region than they knew before entering it.
 Because of the heavy antiaircraft fire at LZ Pat on the ninth, they speculated that they had been near a major headquarters, but more than that they could not say.